mesmacosta/datacatalog-fileset-enricher/README.md

 ```

 ### 3.3. python main.py -- Enrich a single entry, specifying desired tag fields
-ADD option to pass a bucket_prefix to scan less data
 Users are able to choose the Tag fields from the list provided at [Tags](#1-created-tags)

 ```bash